danielwaltz/smashing-conf-2018/README.md

 ## _Beyond_ Media Queries

 * Maybe don't rely only on media queries
-* Using media queries is like a heatmap - you cater to break points sizes and the further you stray from the definiations the less the design properly fits the screen
+* Using media queries is like a heatmap - you cater to break points sizes and the further you stray from the definitions the less the design properly fits the screen
 * How can we design without breakpoints?
 * Fluid typography - `calc()` with `vw` for font sizing - **AWESOME IDEA**
-* Magic prop `font-size: calc(18px + 3vw);`
+* Magic property `font-size: calc(18px + 3vw);`
 * Change the rate of scale with `font-size: calc(16px + (24 - 16) * (100vw - 400px) / (800 - 400));`
 * SASS mixins available - neat!
 * [Typescale](https://type-scale.com/) to generate module scale
 * SVG can help too!
 * Flex hack `flex-grow: 9999;`
-* CSS custom proporties (variables) are dynamic - lots of fun options!
+* CSS custom properties (variables) are dynamic - lots of fun options!
 * Custom props are scoped but inherited
 * Change the value, not the variable
 * Use them - just do it - **progressive enhancement bruv**